aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/appendix-a-enumeration-extension-methods/_index.md

 ﻿---
-title: Appendix A. Enumeration Extension Methods – Aspose.Words for Java
+title: Appendix A. Enumeration Extension Methods in Java
 articleTitle: Appendix A. Enumeration Extension Methods
 linktitle: Appendix A. Enumeration Extension Methods
 description: "Use built-in extension methods to perform common manipulations on a sequential data when building a report Java."